itpmngt/mini-project/README.md

 ## Goal
-Thanks for your interest in TradeVision!
-The goal of this assignment is to improve the fundamental analysis provided by this sample app.
+**The goal of this assignment is to improve the fundamental analysis provided by this sample app**.
 The challenge with fundamental analysis using the least amount of space (chart / data) to present information that would be useful in making a trading / investing decision.
-This is a realistic representation of the work for the full stack developer position.
+This is a realistic representation of projects for the **Full Stack developer / Product Owner** position.

 ![TradeVision Screenshot](./image.png)